Aanchal-Tulsiani/IMDb-scrapper/README.md

 ## Approach
 The code has been written in Python 3.
+For scrapping the data from IMDb website,
+#### Beautiful Soup
-For scrapping the data from IMDb website, ####Beautiful Soup, a Python library for pulling data out of HTML and XML files, has been used.
+a Python library for pulling data out of HTML and XML files, has been used.
+#### IMDbPY
-####IMDbPY, a Python package to retrieve and manage the data of the IMDb movie database about movies, people, characters and companies, has also been used to fetch the url of the series.
+a Python package to retrieve and manage the data of the IMDb movie database about movies, people, characters and companies, has also been used to fetch the url of the series.

 ### Prerequisites
 Python3 and pip must be preinstalled